mvaliolahi/sibdoc/README.md

 ```

 #### 1. Instantiate SibDoc.
-To generate your awesome API Document create an instance of:
+To generate document for your awesome API create an instance of SibDoc:

 ```php
 $api =  new SibDoc([